microsoft/pxt-adafruit/docs/lessons/variables.md

 * We create a new variable called value and set it to 0
 * The code runs forever and waits for the user to press the A button
 * When the user does, value will be set to value + 1 (value will be incremented by 1)
-* Value will then be displayed on the BBC micro:bit's LEDS
+* Value will then be displayed on the @boardname@'s LEDS
 * This effectively creates a counter

 Variables can also be used for conditions with loops.
 See the 'Loops' section to learn about this.